-2. A Party must determine if ASGM in the Party's territory is "more than insignificant" (Article 7.3).
+2. A Party must determine if ASGM in the Party's territory is "more than insignificant".
+(Article 7.3)

 - i.
 The term "more than insignificant" is undefined in the Convention itself.
-Perhaps the upcoming guidance requested in the Final Act on preparing NAPs may address how Parties may reach this determination. - ii.
-In the absence of further guidance, a country may utilize various metrics or criteria to make this determination, such as the amount of mercury used, the number of miners, the volume of gold produced, the number or size of mining sites, and/or the ASGM impacts on public health and the environment.
+It us up to the Party to make this determination. - ii.
+A country may utilize various metrics or criteria to make this determination, such as the amount of mercury used, the number of miners, the volume of gold produced, the number or size of mining sites, and/or the ASGM impacts on public health and the environment. - iii.

-- iii.
 For funding under the GEF, once the Convention enters into force, a country must determine that its ASGM is more than insignificant, and make this declaration to the Secretariat, in order to qualify for financial assistance.
 During the interim period before the Convention enters into force, countries must make note of the significance of ASGM in the endorsement letter accompanying the GEF proposal. - 3.
-If there is more than insignificant ASGM activity in its territory, and mercury use is occurring, a country must notify the Secretariat, and develop and implement a NAP in accordance with Annex C. - 4.
-After developing the NAP, the country must submit the NAP to the Secretariat no later than 3 years after the Convention enters into force for it, or 3 years after notifying the Secretariat, whichever is later. - A Party must report progress made in meeting its obligations under Article 7 every 3 years, and include this report in the Article 21 reporting requirement. - Notes:
+If there is more than insignificant ASGM activity in its territory, a country must notify the Secretariat, and develop and implement a NAP in accordance with Annex C. A Party may make this determination at any time. - 4.
+After developing the NAP, the country must submit the NAP to the Secretariat no later than 3 years after the Convention enters into force for it, or 3 years after notifying the Secretariat, whichever is later. - 5.
+A Party must then report progress made in meeting its obligations under Article 7 every 3 years thereafter, and include this report under the Article 21 reporting requirement.

 - i.
 ASGM is a "use allowed" under the Convention (Article 2.k) and thus Parties may trade mercury for this purpose under certain conditions.
 As discussed under Article 3, mercury from primary mining and decommissioning chlor-alkali plants is not allowed to be used for ASGM. - ii.
 Moreover, to be "allowed", the use in ASGM must be consistent with the requirements of Article 7 and the importing country's domestic law and NAP.
-Therefore, mercury uses in ASGM may be considered "not allowed" if the use is illegal under domestic law, contrary to restrictions in the NAP, or

-- in excess of limits in the NAP.
+Therefore, mercury uses in ASGM may be considered "not allowed" if the use is illegal under domestic law, contrary to restrictions in the NAP, or in excess of limits in the NAP.
 Parties are required to manage mercury trade accordingly through the Article 3 consent process.
 The cooperation of mercury exporting Parties to prevent unwanted or non-conforming shipments of mercury to ASGM countries will enable quick and effective mercury use reduction in ASGM. - iii.
 A Party may elect to include its NAP as part of an optional National Implementation Plan under Article 20.
-However, since the preparation of a NAP is a mandatory Convention obligation, Parties may find there are advantages to seeking financial and technical assistance for NAP preparation separately (see discussion on Article 13).
+However, since the preparation of a NAP is a mandatory Convention obligation, Parties may find there are advantages to seeking financial and technical assistance for NAP preparation separately.
+(See Article 13 discussion below)